-- Section 201.
+Section 201.
 County legislature constituted.

-- 202. Powers and duties.
+202. Powers and duties.

-- 202.1 Qualifications and eligibility of county legislators.
+202.1 Qualifications and eligibility of county legislators.

-- 202.2 Elections and terms of office.
+202.2 Elections and terms of office.

-- 202.3 Increasing the salaries of county elected officials.
+202.3 Increasing the salaries of county elected officials.

-- 203. Local laws; definition; power to adopt, amend and repeal; effect on legislative acts.
+203. Local laws; definition; power to adopt, amend and repeal; effect on legislative acts.

-- 204. Form and procedure.
+204. Form and procedure.

-- 205. Procedure for adoption of local laws.
+205. Procedure for adoption of local laws.

-- 206. Filing and publication of local laws; judicial notice.
+206. Filing and publication of local laws; judicial notice.

-- 207. Referendum.
+207. Referendum.

-- 208. Effective date.
+208. Effective date.

-- 209. Ordinances.
+209. Ordinances.

-- 210. Advisory committee on reapportionment.
+210. Advisory committee on reapportionment.

 211. Approval of independent auditors.

 Section 201.
 County legislature constituted.
-The county legislature shall be composed of eleven members who shall be elected one from each of the eleven legislative districts set forth in section one hundred five hereof.
-The county legislators representing the eleven districts heretofore or herein created, as the case may be, when lawfully convened shall constitute the county legislature which shall be the legislative and governing body of the county.
+Until December 31, 2003, the county legislature shall be composed of seventeen members who shall be elected one from each of the seventeen legislative districts set forth in section one hundred five of Local Law 2-1991.
+Effective January 1, 2004, the The county legislature shall be composed of fifteen members who shall be elected one from each of the fifteen legislative districts set forth in section one hundred five hereof.
+The county legislators representing the seventeen or fifteen districts heretofore or herein created, as the case may be, when lawfully convened shall constitute the county legislature which shall be the legislative and governing body of the county.

-Amended by Local Law No. 1-2010.
 Amended by Local Law No. 3-2006.
 Amended by Local Law No. 4-2002.
-Amended by Local Law No. 1 1967.
-Amended by Local Law No. 1 1966.
+Amended by Local Law No. 1-1967.
+Amended by Local Law No. 1-1966.
+Amended by Local Law No. 4-2002.